 The primary aim of the 'Support to Study' procedure is, wherever possible, to support students to successfully complete their studies, positively overcoming any challenges relating to health and wellbeing.
-The 'Support to Study' procedure aims to ensure that the health, wellbeing and educational considerations of a student are all properly taken into consideration(https://nclt.ac.uk/wp-content/uploads/2023/09/Support-to-Study-Policy-Colleges.pdf
+The 'Support to Study' procedure aims to ensure that the health, wellbeing and educational considerations of a student are all properly taken into consideration.
+The Support to Study Policy is available on the school's website.

-5.5 Work Experience, College Related Trips and Visits
+5.3 Work Experience, Sixth Form Related Trips and Visits

 If a student is going to be absent from lessons because they have an activity planned in a different subject, it is expected that they will get permission from the teacher whose classes will be missed.
-The attendance record of the student will be updated by a member of the Student Services Team/Progress Tutor to show the student has missed classes due to a College related activity.
-It is the responsibility of the Head of Faculty to pass details of students who will be partaking in activities and miss timetabled lessons to the Student Services Team.
+For trips and visits, it is the responsibility of the trip organiser to pass details of students who will be partaking in activities and miss timetabled lessons to the Attendance Team who will update registers accordingly.